John E. McLaughlin

-John Edward McLaughlin (born June 15, 1942) is an American intelligence official who was Deputy Director of Central Intelligence and briefly acting Director of Central Intelligence.
-He is a Senior Fellow and Distinguished Practitioner-in-Residence at the Philip Merrill Center for Strategic Studies at the Paul H. Nitze School of Advanced International Studies (SAIS) of the Johns Hopkins University.
+John Edward McLaughlin (born June 15, 1942) is a retired American intelligence official who was Deputy Director of Central Intelligence and briefly acting Director of Central Intelligence.

+He is currently a Senior Fellow and Distinguished Practitioner-in-Residence at the Philip Merrill Center for Strategic Studies at the Paul H. Nitze School of Advanced International Studies (SAIS) of the Johns Hopkins University.
+Additionally, he is a professional magician and a founding member of Washington Magic, an ensemble show performed in Washington D.C.

 Life and career

 McLaughlin during his tenure as Acting Director of Central Intelligence during a testimony at Senate Armed Services Committee with Secretary of Defense Donald H. Rumsfeld, Chairman of the Joint Chiefs of Staff General Richard B. Myers, and Undersecretary of Defense for Intelligence Stephen A. Cambone on August 17, 2004.

 McLaughlin was born in McKeesport, Pennsylvania.
 In 1964, McLaughlin received a bachelor of arts degree from Wittenberg University in Springfield, Ohio.
 He was a member of the Beta Iota chapter of Delta Sigma Phi.
-He completed graduate work in comparative politics at the University of Pennsylvania.
+He completed graduate work in comparative politics (ABD) at the University of Pennsylvania.
 In 1966 he earned a master of arts degree in international relations from the Paul H. Nitze School of Advanced International Studies (SAIS) of the Johns Hopkins University.
 After graduating from SAIS, he served as a U.S. Army officer from 1966 to 1969, completing a tour in Vietnam from 1968 to 1969.
 In 2001, he returned to Wittenberg to speak at the commencement ceremony.

 McLaughlin's CIA career lasted more than 30 years, starting in 1972 with a focus on European, Russian, and Eurasian issues at the Directorate of Intelligence.
+He had multiple assignments ranging from analyst, branch chief, division chief, task force leader, and presidential briefer.

-From 1984 to 1985, he served a rotational tour at the State Department in the Bureau of European and Canadian Affairs.
-He returned to CIA and served as Deputy Director and Director of the Office of European Analysis from 1985 to 1989; Director of Slavic and Eurasian Analysis from 1989 to 1995; Deputy Director for Intelligence, Vice Chairman for Estimates of the National Intelligence Council, and Acting Chairman of the National Intelligence Council from 1995 to 1997; and Deputy Director for Intelligence from 1997 to 2000.
+From 1984 to 1985, he served a rotational tour as an Executive analyst at the State Department in the Bureau of European and Canadian Affairs.
+He returned to CIA and served as Deputy Director and Director of the Office of European Analysis from 1985 to 1992; Director of Slavic and Eurasian Analysis from 1992 to 1997; Deputy Director for Intelligence, Vice Chairman for Estimates of the National Intelligence Council, and Acting Chairman of the National Intelligence Council from 1995 to 1997; and Deputy Director for Intelligence from 1997 to 2000.